R-Drive Image 7 review: The best backup now looks the part

 Another welcome new feature is the ability to create images in the VMDK format used by Microsoft's Hyper-V. VMKD is easily convertible to Microsoft's older VHDX files which nearly all flavors of the operating system support.

-Unfortunately, for most of you, VMDK creation is only available in the more expensive $189 Corporate (tested), $299 Technician, $499 Commercial, and $399 OEM versions (all were 20 percent off at the time of this writing).
+Unfortunately, for most of you, VMDK creation is only available in the more expensive US$189 Corporate (tested), US$299 Technician, US$499 Commercial, and US$399 OEM versions (all were 20 percent off at the time of this writing).

 Logs are now available directly from the user interface, file filtering is improved, and rotation is now supported in backup schemes.
 That last is, again, offered only in the pricier versions.